|

 marching columns to reach

 the center of town was the Fleischbrücke bridge.
-Notice the bull statue on
+The

 |